Préférence: Settling

+The rules allow a player to play ‘from the hand’ (i.e. without the talon) but do not say how this affects the bid ranking or the game value.

+In another early version of the scoring, before every deal, the dealer paid 10 units into the pot.
+All payments were multiplied by one tenth of the value of the pot at the start of the hand.
+This could make the game very expensive, especially when played with an unlimited pot as in unlimited gambling games such as Tippen or Loo.

+Austrian Préférence (modern)

-Austrian Préférence
+The rules for modern Austrian Préférence are as follows:

 Cards

-While special 32-card, French-suited Préférence packs with a special pattern are available in Austria, in regions such as Salzburg and its surrounding area, Double German cards are preferred.
+While special 32-card, French-suited Préférence packs of the Viennese pattern are available in Austria, in regions such as Salzburg and its surrounding area, Double German cards are preferred.

 Deal and auction

-All 32 cards of a Piquet deck or Tell deck are dealt following the scheme 3–talon–4–3, so that each player receives a hand of 10 cards and there remains a talon of 2 cards.
-The players bid for the privilege of becoming the soloist and declaring the trump suit and mode of play.
+The cards are dealt as in the original rules using the scheme 3–talon–4–3.
+Players bid for the privilege of becoming the soloist and declaring the trump suit and mode of play.
 Each bid has a corresponding hand version (i.e. without taking up the talon) that ranks higher than all non-hand bids.
-(A hand bid in hearts is bid as preference.
-Any other hand bid is bid as hand, with further clarification as necessary.)
-If two players want to play the same suit, the player who sits earlier in the direction of play, starting with eldest hand, takes precedence.
-Aces rank high and tens in their natural position between jacks and nines.
-If everybody else passes, the dealer becomes declarer.
+A hand bid in hearts is bid as preference; any other hand bid is bid as "hand", with further clarification as necessary.
+As before, if two players want to play the same suit, positional priority applies.
+If the others both pass, the dealer becomes declarer.

-Except when playing a hand contract, the declarer takes the talon, then discards two cards face down.
-Declarer then announces the trump suit, whose numerical value must be at least that of the bid.
-Declarer must win 6 tricks, and each defender must win 2 tricks.
+Except in a hand contract, the declarer takes the talon and discards two cards face down.
+Declarer then announces trump, whose value must be at least that of the bid.
+As before, declarer must win 6 tricks, and each defender 2.
 Before the hand is played, the soloist or any defender may drop out.
-If one defender drops out, only that defender and the soloist play, so each trick consists of two cards only.
-If both defenders drop out, or if the soloist drops out, there is no card-play and the game is scored immediately.
+If one defender drops out, only one defender and the soloist play, so each trick consists of two cards.
+If both defenders drop out, or the soloist drops out, there is no play and the game is scored immediately.

 Play

-The soloist leads to the first trick.
-Players must follow suit if possible.
-According to the earliest rules, players must trump if they cannot follow suit.
-A trick is won by the player of the highest trump, or by the player who played the highest card of the suit led.
-The winner of a trick leads to the next trick.
+Rules of play are as in the 1829 rules above.

 Stakes and winnings

-Each player contributes a certain amount to the pot before the first deal, and this is repeated whenever the pot is empty later on and players wish to continue.
+Each player antes a certain amount to the pot before the first deal, and this is repeated whenever the pot is empty later on and players wish to continue.